 6. Overdraft Facility

-An overdraft is a facility that allows business owners to take out money when the balance on their account is low, up to an agreed amount.
+An overdraft facility allows business owners to borrow money when their account balance is low, up to an agreed-upon amount.

 Features: